-The ground for growing potatoes should be well dug and treated with a moderate amount of well rotted manure or compost.
+The ground for growing potatoes should be well dug and treated with a moderate amount of well-rotted manure or compost.
 They should not be grown on ground that has been limed as this encourages attacks of scab.
-Also avoid growing them on ground that was used for legumes the previous year as these fix nitrogen into the soil which will cause the plants to grow extensive haulm (the upper part of the plant) at the expense of the tubers.
+Also, avoid growing them on the same ground that was used for legumes the previous year as these fix nitrogen into the soil which will cause the plants to grow extensive haulm (the upper part of the plant) at the expense of the tubers.

 Preparing the seed potatoes (“Sets”).